A2Y-D5L/personas-framework/README.md

 # Personas Framework

-A persona-based agent coordination framework designed to reduce cognitive overload by specializing agent roles into focused, well-defined personas.
+An extensible, persona-based agent coordination framework designed to reduce cognitive overload by specializing agent roles into focused, well-defined personas.
 The framework is project-agnostic and can be adapted to any codebase or domain.

 ## Quick Start